Anandamohinidasi/drv-game/README.md

 - Have a reel stop sound;
 - Have a winning sound, diferent one based on prize;
 - Have pro features like: choosing background, paying extra for double prize options, share your score with friends in social media, see online users ranking;
+- We can use visual recognition (Like a pre-processed model from Intel OpenVino) to give user a more immersive game experience, asking them to pull the arm by hands (reading them from camera) instead of click by mouse.
+Using on edge tecniques this can be approched with good performance and would make the game funnier for the user.